boston-dynamics/spot-sdk/python/examples/xbox_controller/README.md

 Development Kit License (20191101-BDSDK-SL).
 -->

-#  API Example - Xbox Controller
+#  Controlling the Robot with an Xbox Controller

 Xbox Controller example allows users to control a Spot robot through an Xbox controller.
 The example was tested with an Xbox 360 wired controller.
 The button mapping is: